AaltoGIS/geoinformatics-days/source/index.rst

 Traditionally, the Research Days have been a relatively small-scale event with mostly invited programme.
 However, in 2023 *Fiuginet* made the decision to develop the event into a scientific conference, and therefore we are proud to announce the **Call for papers** for *Geoinformatics Research Days 2024*.
-The event will take place on May 2024 and will be organized by *Aalto University* together with the *Fiuginet* network, hosted in *Espoo, Finland.*
+The event will take place on May 20-21st, 2024 and will be organized by *Aalto University* together with the *Fiuginet* network, hosted in *Espoo, Finland.* The event is held together with the ICA Commission on Cognitive Issues in Geographic Information Visualisation with targeted sessions and their members are also warmly welcome.

 We invite researchers, practitioners, and experts from academia, industry, and government sectors both in Finland and abroad to submit their research contributions for presentation during the *Geoinformatics Research Days 2024*.